justinmayer/virtualfish/docs/plugins.rst

     If you are using both the *Compatibility Aliases* and *Projects* plugins, ``workon`` will alias ``vf workon`` instead of ``vf activate``.
+    If you are using both the *Auto-activation* and *Projects* plugins, the project's virtual environment will be deactivated automatically when you leave the project's directory.

 Commands